|

 defeat of the

-Keystone of the original gate to the Freiburg Mint on Münzgasse
+The keystone of the original gate to the Freiburg Mint on Münzgasse.

 The Münster in all its splendor around 1520